 On July 1 of each year, the minimum wage rate may be modified for inflation.
 There are, however, some jobs where an individual can lawfully be paid less than the minimum wage.

-- Tipped Employees: Employers must still pay employees at least the state minimum wage in addition to collected tips if they receive tips.
+- Tipped Employees: Employers must still pay employees at least the state minimum wage in addition to the tips they receive.
 In Nevada, there is no tipped minimum wage.

 - Student Learners and Trainees: Nevada’s minimum wage regulations prohibit companies from paying trainees and learners less than the state’s legal minimum wage.